wolfgangasdf/gmail-attachment-remover/README.md

     * `gmail search`: use a "RAW gmail search term" to pre-filter emails.
 See the examples in the drop-down list and (here)[https://support.google.com/mail/answer/7190?hl=en] for information.
     * `minimum Attachment size`: Select a minimum size above which attachments will be considered.
 Important for multiple attachments in mails!
 * press `Authenticate account` to perform OAuth2 authentification.
 A web browser window should open, make sure that you are logged in with the correct gmail account!
-* press `Connect`.
-A list of all your email folders on gmail should appear in the log window
 * press `Get emails`.
 The table should be populated with possible emails.
 This might take some time!
-* Check the table and remove attachments from the table if they should not be removed.
+* Check the table and remove attachments (or whole emails) from the table if they should not be removed.
 * press `Remove attachments` to start the removal procedure.
 This might take some time!

 ## Run from source: